wileyyugioh/zotmoov/README.md

 <img src="res/Image2.png" width="500"/>

+** If you are not using images in notes, it is highly recommended to uncheck "Sync attachment files in My Library" in the Sync settings. **

 If you want to moove already existing files to the ZotMoov directory, you can right click them and use the appropriate menu item.

 ## FAQ